yifanlu0227/ChatSim/README.md

 <details>
 <summary><span style="font-weight: bold;"> Install 3D Gaussians Splatting </span></summary>

-**Much faster**, **higher rendering quality**, but HDR sky is not enabled in this case.
+3DGS has much faster inference speed, higher rendering quality.
+But the HDR sky is not enabled in this case.

-### Step 2: Faster alternative of McNeRF, 3D Gaussians splatting
-This requires that your CUDA NVCC version matches your pytorch cuda version.
+Installing 3DGS requires that your CUDA NVCC version matches your pytorch cuda version.

 ```bash
 # make CUDA (nvcc) version consistent with the pytorch CUDA version.